alisdt/online_experiments_course/04_jspsych.rst

 ``<script>`` and ``</script>``, and paste it into ``experiment.js``.
 You can now delete the empty ``<script></script>`` in ``experiment.html``.

+Assuming that you followed on from the exercise in 02, when you've finished your files should look :ref:`like this <separatefile04>`.

 Adding more images
 ------------------